qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Dynamic Endpoint Addresses

-The Qiy Node Api uses [dynamic endpoint addresses][Annex A Dynamic Endpoint Addresses] most of which can be obtained using [GET /api].
+The Qiy Node Api uses [dynamic endpoint addresses][Annex A Dynamic Endpoint Addresses] most of which can be obtained using [Get endpoint addresses].
 The addresses can be cached, but should be refreshed every day.

 # Events